History of Trabzonspor: 2020s: Resurgence and the Long-Awaited Championship

 In the 40 matches played in the league that season, Trabzonspor recorded 19 wins, 14 draws, and 7 losses, amassing 71 points to finish 4th.
 This result earned them a place in the 2021–22 UEFA Europa Conference League starting from the third qualifying round.
 However, in the 2020–21 Turkish Cup, Trabzonspor was eliminated in the 5th round by Adana Demirspor, losing 4–3 on penalties after a 2–2 draw in regular and extra time.

 Trabzonspor made a strong start to the 2021–22 Süper Lig season.
 On 30 April 2022, Trabzonspor clinched the 2021–22 Süper Lig title, marking their first league championship in 38 years.
-The club’s previous league triumph was in the 1983–84 season, and this historic victory ended nearly four decades of longing for their passionate fanbase.
+The club's previous league triumph was in the 1983–84 season, and this historic victory ended nearly four decades of longing for their passionate fanbase.
 Trabzonspor secured the title after a 2–2 draw with Antalyaspor at their home ground, Şenol Güneş Sports Complex.
 The result ensured an unassailable lead at the top of the table with three matches remaining in the season.

 Under the management of Abdullah Avcı, Trabzonspor demonstrated consistent performances throughout the season, maintaining a dominant position in the league standings.
 Their balanced squad and tactical discipline were instrumental in their success, with standout performances from key players such as Anastasios Bakasetas and Anthony Nwakaeme.

-The championship victory was met with widespread celebrations across Trabzon and among the club’s global supporters.
-Fans filled the streets of Trabzon, waving the club’s maroon-and-blue colors and chanting songs of triumph.
-The joyous occasion underscored the significance of the title, which reaffirmed Trabzonspor’s status as one of Turkey’s most historic and successful football clubs.
+The championship victory was met with widespread celebrations across Trabzon and among the club's global supporters.
+Fans filled the streets of Trabzon, waving the club's maroon-and-blue colors and chanting songs of triumph.
+The occasion underscored the significance of the title, which reaffirmed Trabzonspor's status as one of Turkey's most historic and successful football clubs.

-This title was Trabzonspor’s seventh Süper Lig championship and their first since the introduction of the modern Turkish league format.
+This title was Trabzonspor's seventh Süper Lig championship and their first since the introduction of the modern Turkish league format.
 It also marked a significant moment in Turkish football history, breaking the Istanbul-based dominance of Beşiktaş, Fenerbahçe, and Galatasaray, which had collectively won every league title since 1984.